build-server-protocol/build-server-protocol/docs/bsp.md

 #### Compile Notifications

 The beginning of a compilation unit may be signalled to the client with a `build/taskStart` notification.
-When the compilation unit is a build target, the notification's `dataKind` field should be "compile-task" and the `data` field should include a `CompileTask` object:
+When the compilation unit is a build target, the notification's `dataKind` field must be "compile-task" and the `data` field must include a `CompileTask` object:

 ```scala
 trait CompileTask {